-Not open for credit to students who have completed or are currently enrolled in KIN 67A.
+0.5 units, 2 hours laboratory (GR or P/NP) Not open for credit to students who have completed or are currently enrolled in KIN 67A.
+Acceptable for credit: CSU, UC

 Activity class: Fundamental level of sport specific fitness training to increase sport performance.
 0835.00